 Did you know that almost 40 per cent of all product searches start on Google now?

 That’s a pretty big deal if you run an eCommerce business.
 Take a look at your site statistics.
-Does it look like nearly 40 per cent of your traffic comes from Google?
+Does it look like nearly 40% of your traffic comes from Google?

 If you said no, do you know why not?
 If you said yes, how can you improve that number?

 The answer to both is keyword optimisation.
-Keyword optimization is one of the key parts of Google searching, and if you’re not doing it, chances are that you’re falling behind your competition.
+Keyword optimisation is one of the key parts of Google searching, and if you’re not doing it, chances are that you’re falling behind your competition.